 - Drag and drop editors to decrease the amount of code you need to write

 Include a Tutorial

-Playing VR games is mostly intuitive, since the controllers mimic your real hand movements.
-However, a nice tutorial can help ease your players into things, introduce the story, and get them comfortable with all of the controls.
-It’s also a great way to test and fine tune your controls as you develop the game.
+Playing VR games is mostly intuitive since the controllers mimic accurate hand movements.
+However, an excellent tutorial can help ease your players into things, introduce the story, and get them comfortable with all of the controls.
+It’s also a great way to test and fine-tune your controls as you develop the game.

 Plan Where to Promote Your Game

 When you aren’t writing code, you should think about where you will promote your game when it is ready to show off.
 After all, if you build a VR game but don’t have anybody to play it, then what is the point?
 As mentioned, you can contact us to help promote the game.